Dwelling Coverage Explained: How Much Do You Really Need?

 What matters at claim time? ❌ Irrelevant ✅ Everything

-Your home's market value includes the land beneath it — which can never burn down or be destroyed in a storm.
+Your home's market value includes the land beneath it, which can never burn down or be destroyed in a storm.
 It also fluctuates with real estate trends.
 Your insurer doesn't care about any of that.
 What matters is the cost of labor and materials required to rebuild the structure.
+Our guide on rebuild cost vs. home value walks through this distinction with detailed examples.

 How Insurers Calculate Your Dwelling Coverage Amount